 But because there was a Cyber Corridor grand vision, we had to have a National Broadband Network, and a separate Cyber-Education Project, the total cost of which would conservatively add up to some 40 billion pesos, and more when we count the maintenance and operating costs of these new government-owned facilities through the years.

 Kanya-kanyang ahensya; kanya-kanyang bilyun-bilyong proyekto.
-Kanya-kanyang middleman; kanya-kanya rin bang kurakot?
+Kanya-kanyang middleman; kanya-kanya rin bang kurakot, Mr. President?

 May fixer sa NBN; may middleman rin sa Cyber-Ed.
 Hindi pwedeng pagsamahin, dahil sinadyang pinag-iba ang disenyo at teknolohiya.
 Ergo, magkahiwalay ang komisyon.